Andy1Blue/raspberry-pi-zero-first-start/README.md

-# Raspberry Pi Zero - first start
+# Raspberry Pi Zero - first start / how to configure

 ## Install Raspbian and Etcher